rackerlabs/technical-blog/_posts/2014-02-05-using-cloud-init-with-rackspace-cloud.markdown

 This follows the same pattern of one section per device, which follows the mount options and syntax that you'd find in 'etc/fstab'.
 The `mount_default_fields` lets us specify default values for each device.
-In this example we specifiy additional entries for the first device 'xvde1'.
+In this example we specify additional entries for the first device 'xvde1'.
 Rather than add the specification for each device, this information can be set in the `mount_defaults` section to save time and space.
 Feel free to read the `fs_setup` and `mounts`